aabeveridge/aabeveridge.github.io/courses/snca.md

 # Content Analysis for Social Network Data [IAL 621]

 ## Overview
-As a core course in the Cultural Analytics concentration for the MS of Informatics and Analytics at UNCG, IAL 620 explores and complicates a simple question: how do we extract the most important information or meaning from a collection of natural language documents (corpus)?
-Obviously, answers to questions of "importance" and "meaning" are framed by the scholars asking the questions and the inherent limitations in the data they explore.
-For this course, the primary form of data will be human-produced text: words and phrases, how they are interrelated, and how the documents and sites in which they are contained affect those interrelations.
+As a core course in the Cultural Analytics concentration for the MS of Informatics and Analytics at UNCG, IAL 620 explores and complicates a simple question: how do we determine the most engaging or relevant content in a digital network (or, among a group of users within a network)?
+Obviously, answers to questions of "engagement" and "relevance" are framed by the researcher who asking the questions and by the inherent limitations in the networks explored.
+For this course, we will focus on Twitter content--tweets--and the text, images, videos, URLs, and other content those tweets contain.
+However, students may also explore other networks and content depending on the project they propose for the course.

 ## Student Learning Objectives
 - Recognize and apply data-driven methods to analyze trends and audiences on Twitter